Richmond Football Club: Origins and VFA years (1885–1907)

 A short-lived football club named Richmond formed in 1860 with Tom Wills, one of the founders of Australian rules football, serving as its inaugural secretary and captain.
 Wills' cousin H. C. A. Harrison captained Richmond briefly in the early 1860s before moving to Geelong.
 This club was disbanded in 1871 and has no continuity to the present club.
 A number of teams formed in Richmond during the game's rapid expansion in the 1870s and early 1880s.
 However, all played at a junior level and it was considered an anomaly that Richmond, one of Melbourne's most prominent suburbs, did not boast a senior side.
 The wait ended when the Richmond Football Club was officially formed at the Royal Hotel in Richmond on 20 February 1885.
 A successful application for immediate admission to the Victorian Football Association (VFA) followed.
 The club shared the Punt Road Oval with the Richmond Cricket Club, one of the strongest cricket clubs in Australia which had been playing on the ground since 1856.

 At first the team wore blue guernseys and caps with yellow and black stripes in the style of the Richmond Cricket Club.
 The football club soon adopted yellow and black as its official colours.
-The team was variously called the "Richmondites", the "Wasps" or, most commonly, the "Tigers".
+From the 1890s the supporters and players were often referred to as "Richmondites" and, according to The Age in 1890, The Leader in 1899 and former club secretary William Maybury the team were occasionally called "Wasps."
+The moniker by which they are now known, the "Tigers", was first adopted around 1908–10 period through the newspapers Punch and The Richmond Guardian.

 During the late 1880s, Richmond struggled to make an impression in the VFA, and after a promising season in 1888 (when they finished fifth with eleven wins), the club slipped backwards, in the process losing players to more successful sides.
 As the local economy slipped into severe depression in the early 1890s and the crowds began to dwindle, some of the VFA's strongest clubs began to agitate for a reform of the competition.
 Richmond was not considered part of this elite group, which usually voted as a bloc at VFA meetings.